scionproto-contrib/jpan/doc/Design.md

 **DatagramSockets are currently not supported and may never be supported**.
 DatagramSockets have no means of handling paths transparently (see discussion above).
-That means we would need additional functions for sending/receiving Scion packets.
+That means we would need additional functions for sending/receiving SCION packets.
 This is possible but usage is not transparent and inconvenient.

 * [ ] Multicast support, check